Trump announces plans for Pentagon to create ‘Space Force’

 The president also used the White House event to establish a new policy for reducing satellite clutter in space.
 The policy calls for providing a safe and secure environment up in orbit, as satellite traffic increases.
 It also sets up new guidelines for satellite design and operation, to avoid collisions and spacecraft breakups.

-Trump was joined by Vice President Mike Pence, who leads the recently revived space council, as well as several Cabinet members, NASA Administrator Jim Bridenstine, retired astronauts and scientists.
+Trump was joined by Vice President Mike Pence, who leads the recently revived space council, and several Cabinet members, NASA Administrator Jim Bridenstine, retired astronauts and scientists.

 The council’s executive secretary, Scott Pace, told reporters before the meeting that space is becoming increasingly congested and current guidelines are inadequate to address the challenge.